 MHA will reach out to other health and wellness advocates to assure that mental health and substance use conditions are reframed as public health issues, on a par with the other major public health issues confronted by our society.
-Viewing mental wellness as the core of wellness and thus the core of public health, MHA is committed to develop a successful wellness agenda that integrates mental health and substance use issues with general health issues.
+Viewing mental wellness as the core of wellness and thus the core of public health, MHA is committed to develop a powerful wellness agenda that integrates mental health and substance use issues with general health issues.

 The realization that mental health is integral to overall health signals a fundamental change in our conceptualization of health - one that rejects the dualism of mind and body and realizes that the pursuit of health must be approached holistically by embracing a person's biology, psychology and social environment simultaneously.

 The concept of wellness is holistic in its pursuit of optimal health for the individual, family, community and nation.
-Wellness is a strategy for living that seeks to achieve the highest level of positive participation that an individual can achieve in his/her life, resonating to the World Health Organization’s definition of health.
-Consistent with its holistic orientation, wellness has been defined as involving social, intellectual, spiritual, physical, emotional and occupational dimensions.
+Wellness is a strategy for living that seeks to achieve the highest level of positive participation that an individual can achieve in his/her life, resonating with the World Health Organization’s definition of health.5 Consistent with its holistic orientation, wellness has been defined as involving social, intellectual, spiritual, physical, emotional and occupational dimensions.

-According to the World Health Organization (WHO), psychiatric disorders account for 5 of the 10 leading causes of disability.
-In the United States, mental illnesses and addictive disorders account for more burden of disease than any other health condition.
-Significantly, the WHO defines mental health broadly, to include mental wellness: "A state of well-being in which the individual realizes his or her abilities, can cope with normal stresses of life, can work productively and fruitfully and is able to make a contribution to his or her community."
-The definition again underscores the inherent linkages between all components of health and, by implication, the need for an integrated approach to achieving health which is more than treatment.
+According to the World Health Organization (WHO), psychiatric disorders account for 5 of the 10 leading causes of disability.15 In the United States, mental illnesses and addictive disorders account for more burden of disease than any other health condition.
+Significantly, the WHO defines mental health broadly, to include mental wellness: "A state of well-being in which the individual realizes his or her abilities, can cope with normal stresses of life, can work productively and fruitfully and is able to make a contribution to his or her community."16 The definition again underscores the inherent linkages between all components of health and, by implication, the need for an integrated approach to achieving health which involves more than treatment.

-We need a coherent and effective health promotion and disease prevention strategy in this country, both to reduce the number of individuals in need of care and as a matter of prudent health economics.
-To ignore this imperative is to leave people unprotected in the face of many sources of risk and stress in a society in which many people work extended hours or multiple jobs and take little time off.
-One in three U.S. employees is chronically over-worked; and the line between work and home life is often blurred, so that home may no longer be a place of rest.
+At later stages in life – early adulthood and adulthood the stress in a society in which many people work extended hours or multiple jobs and take little time off continues to underlie the development of health problems.
+One in three U.S. employees is chronically over-worked,20 and the line between work and home life is often blurred, so that home may no longer be a place of rest.
 Increasingly people have come to understand the significance of their mental health as sleep and exercise come to feel like luxuries, and they experience lack of connection with family, neighbors, and community, and decline in trust.
 Chronic inactivity, addictive behaviors such as tobacco and alcohol use, and poor diet all further contribute to the diminution of health.

-Modern society appears to cumulate and exacerbate many of these stressors.
+Modern U.S. society appears to cumulate and exacerbate many of these stressors.
 Thus, international studies indicate that Mexicans living in Mexico have far lower rates of mental health conditions than first and second generation Mexican immigrants living in the United States.
-Immigrants from Mexico to the US, however, experience increased rates of mental illness that equal those second generation immigrants and of the US population generally after having lived in the US for 13 years
+Immigrants from Mexico to the US, however, experience increased rates of mental illness that equal those second generation immigrants and of the US population generally after having lived in the US for 13 years.21

 The strategies that promote mental health and prevent mental and substance use conditions will have salutatory effects on health.
 They will have positive effects not only for individuals, but also for multiple sectors of society: in education (e.g., mentally healthy children can take fuller advantage of learning opportunities), in the economy (e.g., mentally healthy adults can be more effective in their job performance and thus benefit their families and employers), and in family life (e.g., strengthened families can stay together).
-There is a growing field of scholarly literature in this area.
+There is a growing field of scholarly literature in this area.23

 In June of 2007 the National Mental Health Association was renamed Mental Health America (MHA), reflecting an intention to develop and implement new strategies to engage the general public in a holistic approach to health, which fully embraces the centrality of mental health to overall health.
 Promoting wellness strategies as relevant for the entire population is an integral part of this new direction for MHA as is detailed in this policy.